diogomgsimoes/DRL-Network-Path-Selection-For-Multimedia-Traffic-in-SDNs/README.md

 sudo python3.8 -E model_evaluation.py
 ```

+In this second script, the file must be adapted to the agent being simulated (DQN, DDQN or Dueling DQN).
+The respective neural network constructor and parameters must be defined according to the model parameters file that will be tested.

 To train the different agents in each setup and create a model to use in the model evaluation script, the respetive file must be ran using:
 ```
 sudo python3.8 -E <agent_filename>.py